To learn more about sustainable finance you can contact us at:

 ESG@iccrea.bcc.it

-Sustainable finance pursues economic growth through financing that reduces pressures on the environment and takes social and governance aspects into account.
+Sustainable finance pursues economic growth through financing that reduces pressures on the environment and takes into account social and governance aspects.

-The BCC Iccrea Group is strongly committed to this type of growth as it is consistent with the identity and historical values of BCCs and with the choice of building the “common good”.
+The BCC Iccrea Group is strongly committed to this type of growth, in continuity with the identity and historical values of BCCs and with the choice of building the “common good”.

-The Group's aim is to be a banking driver of sustainable and socially inclusive change in the development models of local communities, with the aim of strengthening its social role, promoting a positive social impact and an ecological transition that leaves no one behind.
+The Group’s purpose is to serve as a banking engine of sustainable and socially inclusive change in the development models of local communities, with the aim of strengthening its social role, promoting a positive social impact, and fostering an ecological transition that leaves no one behind.

 Green, Social and Sustainability Bond Framework